Aitoliko: Historical population

-Aitoliko has primary schools, a High School (first three years of secondary education), a Lyceum (the second three-year period of secondary education), several churches, a small post office and a central square.
+Aitoliko has primary schools, a high school (first three years of secondary education), a Lyceum (the second three-year period of secondary education), several churches, a small post office and a central square.

 The geography has rocky bushy hills to the east and farms along with some grasslands and swamps as far as the Achelous to the west.

-The Aitoliko Lagoon is a lagoon located east of Aitoliko surrounding the main municipality and is 14 km² in area.
+The Aitoliko Lagoon is a lagoon located east of Aitoliko surrounding the main municipality and is 14 km2 in area.

 Aitoliko was located with relation to the ancient towns of Pleuron and Oiniadai.
 The name of the town in the middle of the lagoon dates back to ancient times.

 The old part of the town lies on an island between two lagoons; the Aitoliko Lagoon, which extends up to Stamna, lies to the north, and the Missolonghi Lagoon, which was Lake Kynia in antiquity lies to the south and connects with Gulf of Patras and into the Ionian Sea.
 The island is connected to the mainland on each side by two bridges.

 The delta and the lagoons

 The Achelous delta to be found west of Mesolonghi is the most extensive delta in Greece.
-The Mesolonghi lagoon is one of the largest lagoons of the entire Mediterranean sea with its depth of 1.5 m.
-It is separated from the Gulf of Patras while its sea water is renewed from the Gulf, while the Aitolikon lagoon is a little deeper at 30 m deep.
+The Mesolonghi lagoon is one of the largest lagoons of the entire Mediterranean Sea with its depth of 1.5 m.
+It is separated from the Gulf of Patras while its sea water is renewed from the Gulf; whereas the Aitolikon lagoon is much deeper at 30 m deep.

-Of economic importance is the saltworks located to the east next to the old GR-5 (Agrinion - Mesolonghi) about 100 m from the sea with an area of about 500 m² and a width of about 1 km between Aitolikon and Mesolonghi.
+Of economic importance is the saltworks located to the east next to the old GR-5 (Agrinion - Mesolonghi) about 100 m from the sea with an area of about 500 m2 and a width of about 1 km between Aitolikon and Mesolonghi.
 Farmlands lie to the east with hills and rocky landscape.
 Fishing is common in the lagoon.
 The lagoons are the richest waters in Greece as far as fish are concerned.
 Here, boats are used.
 In different places, wooden huts on stilts can be seen.
 Land development and waste management endanger the entire delta area.
 A large tract of land is under nature protection and hunting is banned.
 In this area, 170 species of birds are founded.

 It is also home to some parasites including isopods and sand smelts including Atherina boyeri.